5/11/14: Due to questions I’ve been getting, I’ve added a few notes to the recipes to describe their texture in relation to each other.

 One of the main things about Leite’s recipe is that the dough requires a 24-36 hour stay in the refrigerator for a long “hydration” time.
 This allows “the dough and the other ingredients to fully soak up the liquid–in this case, the eggs–in order to get a drier and firmer dough, which bakes to a better consistency.” (that’s a quote from Shirley O. Corriher, another of my favorite cookbook authors, from Leite’s article on his cookies).

 OK, so I adapted Leite’s recipe, just to see.
 I was skeptical, because I’m loyal to Garten.
-And gluten-free stuff has a reputation for being dry and crumbly, so I was nervous about the “hydration” concept.
 Well, my fears were put to rest after making these cookies–they are delicious.
 I brought my version of this recipe to a meeting.
 At first everyone was disappointed that I had brought a different recipe.
 But, once they ate these, they were thrilled.
 And I was thrilled.
 They are more crunchy and more cake-y that Garten’s cookies–which are lighter and more crispy.
 But both are very good!
 So, now I have two chocolate chip recipes in my repertoire that I love.
 How lucky I feel!
 Below are my gluten-free adaptations of each recipe.

 Recipe #1: Gluten-Free Chocolate Chip Cookies